thorlangestrand/BooruDownloader/README.md

 If you disagree with this philosophy and want greater peace of mind, you can place a call to
-checkTorConnection in the curlDownloadToStringBufferTor and curlDownloadToFilePointerTor functions and check their return value
+checkTorConnection in the curlDownloadToStringBufferTor and curlDownloadToFilePointerTor functions and check the return value